evershinemj/English/vocabulary.md

   How would I transmit it to anyone else?
 Through that love."
 - If one person or animal transmits a disease to another, they have the disease and cause the other person or animal to have it. 传播 (疾病) mosquitoes that transmit disease to humans.

+---

+affecting
+- If you describe something such as a story or a piece of music as affecting, you think it is good because it makes you feel a strong emotion, especially sadness or pity. 感人的 an affecting drama about a woman with a terminal illness.

+---

+affectionate
+- If you are affectionate, you show your love or fondness for another person in the way that you behave toward them. 显露感情的 They seemed devoted to each other and were openly affectionate.
+  She gave her mother an affectionate hug.